James Chapin (1887-1975)

 Upon his return to New York, Chapin became disillusioned with Post-Impressionism and sought to develop his own style and vision.
 By 1924, he had moved to rural New Jersey, renting a rustic cabin from the Marvin family, whom he portrayed in a series of sensitive paintings which won him critical acclaim beginning in 1929.
 A meticulous draftsman, Chapin typically created numerous preparatory studies before producing a finished work.
 In the case of many of the paintings which remained in his possession during his lifetime, he returned repeatedly, even years after completion, to effect minor adjustments he deemed necessary.
 This tendency is borne out by comparison of Young Ball Player with a photograph (Fig. 3) of what is presumably the same painting as it appeared in a retrospective exhibition of Chapin's work in 1940.

 From the sandlots of small town America to the grandstands of Yan- kee Stadium, baseball was firmly entrenched in the American consciousness by the dawn of the Depression.
 Babe Ruth was a national hero and the national pastime offered a welcome distraction from the anxieties of everyday life.
 Chapin embraced the perfect American Scene subject matter with his homage to the local athletic hero, the fair-haired slugger whose exploits on the diamond were the stuff of local legend in cities and towns across America.
 Young Ball Player (alternately titled Swagger of the Young Ballplayer, Young Baseball Player or Baseball Player) is the earliest of four known works by the artist featuring ageless, semi-professional “bush league” ballplayers.
 The others, painted in 1940 (Batter Up, formerly in the Encyclopaedia Britannica Collection), and 1948 (Man on First, collection of William L. Gladstone and Veteran Bush League Catcher, collection of Dale C. Bullock) are similarly timeless in their appeal.
-Painted when Chapin was living in the rural New Jersey community of Glen Gardner (he also maintained a studio/residence in New York City), his subject wears the uniform of the nearby Woodglen, New Jersey town team (see Fig. 2).
+Painted when Chapin was living on Woodglen Road in the rural New Jersey community of Glen Gardner (he also maintained a studio/residence in New York City), his subject wears the uniform of the nearby Woodglen, New Jersey town team (see Fig. 2).

 Chapin exhibited widely (he had twenty-eight one-man shows during his lifetime) and is represented in many major collections, including the Phillips Memorial Gallery, Art Institute of Chicago, Newark Museum and Pennsylvania Academy of the Fine Arts, where he served as an instructor from 1935-45.
 A critic for The New York Times, reviewing the artist’s 1940 retrospective, wrote: